Hellblazer/Cthulhu/README.md

 Cthuluhu
 ========

-All your security are belong to us
+All your horror are belong to us